CPUhackers/cpuhackers.github.io/README.md

 ##Running Benchmarks

-We used [Lulesh benchmark](https://codesign.llnl.gov/lulesh.php) for studying the change in temperature and execution time with change in frequency
+We used [Lulesh benchmark](https://codesign.llnl.gov/lulesh.php)  and [Graph 500](http://www.graph500.org/) for studying the change in temperature and execution time with change in frequency

 ##Results